Holic65/ScreenRecordingAPI/README.md

 THE BINARY FORMAT IS SENT AS A POST REQUEST TO THE ENDPOINT BELOW 'https://screenrecordingapi.onrender.com/stream-recording/<sessionID>'

+The binary format of video is sent to the above endpoint using json format

+        {
+            'videoChunk': encodedvideo
+        }

-The sessionId must be the same the on returned from 'https://screenrecordingapi.onrender.com/start-recording/' The binary format of video is sent to the above endpoint
+The sessionId must be the same the on returned from 'https://screenrecordingapi.onrender.com/start-recording/'